tak-9/MERNPassportExample/README.md

 DB_HOST=localhost
 DB_DATABASE=mern_passport
 ```

-`.env` file is not uploaded to GitHub as it is listed in `.gitignore` file.
+Your password is kept private in your host (not uploaded to GitHub) as `.env` is in `.gitignore`.
+This is convenient when working in a team too.
+We don't have conflict in mergining password file.

 #### Running Application

 ```
-npm install
+$ npm install
-npm start
+$ npm start
 ```

 ## Author